georgekosmidis/Geko.HttpClientService/README.md

 The library supports multiple ways for setting up the necessary options for retrieving an access token.
 Upon success of retrieving one, the result is cached until the token expires; that means that a new request to a protected resource does not necessarily means a new request for an access token.

-> Currently, the library supports `ClientCredentialsTokenRequest` and `PasswordTokenRequest`.
+> Currently, the library only supports `ClientCredentialsTokenRequest` and `PasswordTokenRequest`.

 ### .SetIdentityServerOptions(String)

-Setup IdentityServer options by defining the configuration section.
+Setup IdentityServer options by defining the configuration section where you have your settings.
 The type of the options (`ClientCredentialsTokenRequest` or `PasswordTokenRequest`) will be determined based on the contents of this section:

 ```csharp
 //...
 .SetIdentityServerOptions("appsettings_section")
 //...
 ```
+Although this option is not adviced for `PasswordTokenRequest`, the section should contain the properties of either the `ClientCredentialsTokenRequest` or `PasswordTokenRequest` objects.

 ### .SetIdentityServerOptions&lt;TOptions&gt;(TOptions)